ucr-rhic/ucr-rhic.github.io/how-tos/transfer_files_rcf.md

 	- *X:* is the drive letter you want to mount the remote file system to
 	- This will mount the root directory i.e. The whole SDCC file system.
 		+ This is preferred since it will allow you to access files on other disks like the pwg disk and your symlink will also work
+		+ Mounting the whole disk may take awhile to navigate.
+To just mount a particular directory on the disk, specify the directory
+			+ For example, if I want to mount the /pwg disk, try `.\sshfs-win.exe svc \sshfs.kr\username@sftp.sdcc.bnl.gov/direct/gpfs01/star/pwg/ X:`
+		+ Keep in mind, mounting symlinks doesn't work well, so make sure that whenever you mount to you specify the direct path to whatever you like.
+If you are having trouble mounting the directory, try adding the the `/direct/` prefix to the directory.
 		+ To mount just your home directory do `.\sshfs-win.exe svc \sshfs.k\username@sftp.sdcc.bnl.gov X:`
 6. Enter your password for the private key